 Spaghetti with Bolognese Sauce

-The sauce may be made without pork; just use an additional pound of ground beef.
+The sauce for our version of this rustic Italian classic includes ground pork.
+If you'd like to skip the pork; just use an additional pound of ground beef.

 - Total Time: